|

 Internal Flights

-India now has a plethera of low cost domestic carriers.
+India now has a plethora of low cost domestic carriers.
 They are good value but there can be problems.
-Booking from overseas can be a problem and using international credit cards even here can have you getting your home bank to guarantee your credentials.
-It is often easier to use your card to obtain cash and pay directly if you are here.
+Booking from overseas can be a problem and using international credit cards even here can involve you getting your home bank to guarantee your credentials.
+Things however have improved and we refer you to the new web pages that make booking easier.
 You may also face the problem of flights being cancelled especially on less popular routes.
-Uually you can get on to another carrier but this can mean delays. |
+Usually you can get on to another carrier but this can mean delays.

 Howrah

-If you arrive at Howrah Station there are pre paid cabs at an inflated price.
-If you have a light back pack you can catch a ferry across the river during the day time (go by subway out of the station) and catch a cab from the other side of the river.
+If you arrive at Howrah Station there are pre-paid cabs at an inflated price.
+If you have a light backpack you can catch a ferry across the river during the daytime (go by subway out of the station) and catch a cab from the other side of the river.
 Much cheaper.
-Also a pre paid system at Sealdah Station. |
+Also a pre paid system exists at Sealdah Station.

 Money

 Banks are slow.
-For cash and traveller’s cheques, licensed money changers abound, are fast and easy.
-There is a good legal money exchange on the first floor of the new complex in the New Market or in the street leading to the New Market from The Grand Hotel. |
+For cash and traveller’s cheques, licensed money-changers abound and are fast and easy.
+There is a good legal money exchange on the first floor of the new complex in the New Market or in the street leading to the New Market from The Grand Hotel.
+Sudder St has many money changers and you just need to bargain to get he right price.
+Note that some places provide a slightly better rate if no receipt is required.

 Credit Cards

-ATM’s work well and are bobbing up everywhere including on Chowringhee at Park St. and Esplanade metro station outlets.
+ATMs work well and are bobbing up everywhere including on Chowringhee at Park St. and Esplanade metro station outlets.
 Getting cash is usually not a problem.
 Be careful however when you pay with a credit card.
 There has been widespread abuse of credit card information and foreigners with big credit limits can find themselves in trouble.
-Do not travel with a huge credit limit in your account and if you can, move money through your internet banking account into your credit account as you need it. |
+Do not travel with a huge credit limit in your account and if you can, move money through your internet banking account into your credit account as you need it.

 Bargaining

-There are no formulas, you can’t divide the asking price by 2 or 4 and offer your price.
+There are no formulas, you can't divide the asking price by 2 or 4 and offer your price.
 Some shops have fixed prices.
 Where you can, start and maybe stay with these.
-Try not to offer a price until you have shopped around and walked away a couple of times.
+Try not to make an offer until you have shopped around to get a ballpark idea of the price and have walked away a couple of times.
 If it is a costly item go back over a period of time and see if the price changes.
-It is possible to bargain your hotel bill especially prior to arrival depending on the season. |
+It is possible to bargain your hotel bill, especially prior to arrival and depending on the season.

 Sudder St.

 This is the backpacker’s budget area with a few middle range hotels.
-Not a heavy place but does attract touts out to make all sorts of deals with foreigners.
-It is not representative of the city which, although diversified, is generally a little less pushy. |
+Not a heavy place but it does attract touts out to make all sorts of deals with foreigners.
+It is not representative of the city, which, although diversified, is generally a little less pushy.
+Wifi cafes like Blue Sky now provide free internet connections for travellers.

 Cheap Bars

-Many cheaper bars will not serve women and have no female toilets.
-If you are after cheap drinks in bars that will serve you, Olley’s Pub in Park St. (upstairs) is a good starting point or The New Cathay on Chowringhee close to the Grand Hotel entrance.
-The Cecil in Bowbazar does allow women and is well run by a Canadian Sikh (but no female toilets).
-Cheaper all male bars abound and can be interesting but are often non too clean with unbelievably bad toilet facilities.
+Some cheaper bars will not serve women and have no female toilets.
+If you are after cheap drinks in bars that will serve you, Olly’s Pub in Park St. (upstairs) is a good starting point or The New Cathay on Chowringhee close to the Grand Hotel entrance.
+The Cecil in Bowbazar does allow women and is well run by a Canadian Sikh.
+The Broadway on Ganesh Chandra Avenue is a lovely old pub, which welcomes women.
+Cheaper all male bars abound and can be interesting but are often none too clean with poor toilet facilities.
 The Chota Bristol behind the Metro cinema is a large old style bar and interesting.
-Country Liquor bars are for the brave. |
+Country Liquor bars are for the brave.

 What to wear

 Looking like you are loaded is not always wise especially if you are out and about the streets at night.
 On the other hand, looking like a ‘hippy’ will exclude you from many potentially rewarding contacts with the locals.
 Of course it is your choice, but choosing to alienate large sections of the population does limit the range of contacts that can be made.
 Many Indians disapprove strongly of women showing too much flesh, although Bengali woman can show a fair bit of tummy.
-It may be unfair but it is the reality. |
+It may be unfair but it is the reality.

 Security

-Calcutta is still one of the safer big cities.
+Kolkata is still one of the safer big cities.
 You do need to be careful however.
 Travel with a couple of locks and a chain.
 On a train trip chain your luggage immediately on entering a carriage to the rack above and opposite you or beneath your legs.
 Do not carry anything of value in top pockets or small backpacks, especially in the back zip pocket.
 Pouches in the front do make sense for carrying valuables.
 Credit cards are increasingly the best way to carry money if you protect them.
 Some people travel with a phony wallet and long inside pockets for items not needed often.
 Carry a torch and have it handy at night.
 Con tricks come in many forms.
 “Just wait here and I’ll go off and buy it for you,” should raise alarm bells, but there are many variations.
-Photocopy airline tickets, passport and credit card details before you leave home and keep them separate. |
+Photocopy airline tickets, passport and credit card details before you leave home and keep them separate.

-Female Travelers
+Female Travellers

-Women traveling without men are considered by some local men to be, “loose and available”.
+Women travelling without men are considered by some local men to be 'loose and available'.
 How convenient.
-Nevertheless it remains a perception as does the one about women in the west liking ‘free sex’.
+Nevertheless it remains a perception, as does the one about women in the west liking 'free sex'.
 Again unfair but to avoid nasty situations consider dressing conservatively, avoiding crushes (including crowded transport), keeping to lit areas and carrying a heavy torch at night.
 Bengal is better in this regard than many other parts of India or Asia.
-Don't be put off, many women travel alone here. |
+If you are taking taxis, especially at night, pass on the number plate details to someone as you get in and let the taxi driver see you do this or pass it on in a mobile phone conversation, even if the phone does not work.
+This is more for your peace of mind than anything but probably a useful insurance policy.
+Don't be put off, many women travel alone here.

 Gay and Lesbian